nbaglivo/graphql/PITCHME.md

 ---

-@title[schema_definition]
+@title[schema]

 ### GraphQL schema

-A GraphQL schema is nothing else than a group of queries and mutations.
+A GraphQL schema is nothing else than a group of queries, mutations and subscriptions.

-* Query: Things we can query for, dah.
+* Queries: Things we can query for, dah.
 * Mutations: Things that we can modify.
+* Subscriptions: Things that I can subscribe of (so I can get push messages and react instead of pooling)

+---

+@title[schema_definition]

 ```